-Fungal organisms can grow and multiply wherever suitable conditions of moisture and a food source exist.
-Common sources of indoor moisture that may lead to mold problems include flooding, leaky roofs, plumbing leaks, overflow from sinks or sewers and damp basements or crawl spaces.
-Warping floors and discoloration of walls and ceilings can be indications of moisture problems.
-Unchecked moisture problems can lead to extensive mold contamination in your home, workplace or school.
+Fungal organisms (mold) can grow and multiply wherever suitable conditions of moisture and a food source exist.
+Common sources of indoor moisture that may lead to mold problems include flooding, leaking roofs, plumbing leaks, overflow from sinks or sewers and damp basements or crawl spaces.
+Warping floors and discoloration of walls and ceiling can be an indication of moisture issues.
+Unchecked moisture problems can lead to extensive mold contamination in your home, workplace, or school.

-If mold spore concentrations are high, people can become sensitized and develop allergic reactions.
-Symptoms of mold-overexposure include respiratory problems, eye irritation and skin rashes.
+If mold spore concentrations are high, individuals can become sensitized and develop allergic reactions.
+Symptoms of mold-overexposure include respiratory problems, eye irritation, and skin rashes.
 In addition, if mold growth is left unchecked, structural damage to the facility can occur.

-Terrell Technical Services, Inc. specializes in assessing mold growth and contamination.
-We have performed indoor air quality assessments for residences, businesses and schools throughout the United States.
-In addition, we can make recommendations for the remediation of your mold problem and perform turnkey project management to insure the problem is corrected.
+TTSI’s specializes in assessing mold growth and contamination.
+We have performed indoor air quality assessments for residences, businesses, and schools throughout the United States.
+In addition, we can make recommendations for the remediation for your mold problem and perform turnkey project management to ensure the problem is corrected.